anjgh/Real-Time-Twitter-Analysis/README.md

 # Twitter Text Analytics Using Apache Spark

-Below are screemshots of the live dashboards for popularity and sentiment analysis of tweets.
+Below are screenshots of the live dashboards for popularity and sentiment analysis of tweets.

 ## Indentifying Trends on Twitter
 Indentifying and visualizing the popularity of hashstags in realtime.